chrisyu-uiuc/uibackup/DATE_SYNC_GUIDE.md

 ## Why Yesterday's Date?

 ### Benefits:
-1. **Complete Data**: Ensures all of yesterday's conversations are captured
+1. **Complete Data**: Ensures all of yesterday's conversations are captured with precise timestamp filtering
 2. **Consistent Timing**: Reports sent in the morning for previous day's activity
 3. **Database Consistency**: Avoids partial data from ongoing conversations
 4. **Scheduling Friendly**: Works well with automated daily scheduling
+5. **Message Accuracy**: Filters individual messages by timestamp to ensure only yesterday's content
+6. **Timezone Handling**: Uses local timezone for consistent date boundaries

 ### Use Cases:
 - **Morning Reports**: Send yesterday's progress each morning